 That experience illuminated something that had been living inside of me since I first attended a birth as a teenager- a genuine passion for pregnancy, birth, and all that comes after.
 I had been studying human development, caring for babies, and supporting pregnant friends for almost a decade before I discovered this beautiful work.
 A mere 5 weeks after the birth of my son, I attended my DONA birth doula training.
 I finished my graduate degree a few months later, knowing that I probably wouldn’t use my degree in the traditional sense.
 I didn’t care.
 I was going to be a doula!

 That’s the short version of the path that led me here.

 My greatest joy is supporting families through pregnancy, birth, and life as a new parent.

-As a parent, I know that the bond you have with your baby(ies) before, during, and after birth is incomparable.
-I am here to help you process the magical change of becoming a parent, of becoming a family, as it unfolds for you.
+As a mother, I know that the bond you have with your baby(ies) before, during, and after birth is incomparable and complex.
+I am here to help you process the change of becoming a parent, of becoming a family, as it unfolds for you.

 As a researcher, I believe that knowledge is power.
-I am here to provide you with evidence-based information to help you decide what is right for you during your birth experience.
+I am here to provide you with evidence-based care to help you decide what is right for you during your birth experience.
 That means that I use research to help inform decision-making, considering your care providers' expertise along with your values, goals, and preferences.

 All of my experiences brought me to this work that I so deeply love, and I would be honored to walk with you as you accomplish the magnificent work of birth and beyond.